Working with our partners, we've developed a new, streamlined overseas registration process.

-We're redesigning the way we present guidance on our website so that candidates and those who support them have a better understanding of our requirements, what we ask for and why, and the process they can expect to follow.
+We’ve redesigned the way we present guidance on our website so that candidates, and those who support them, have a better understanding of our requirements, what we ask for and why, and the process they can expect to follow.

-This information will be clearer, easy to read and accessible across a range of devices.
+This information is clearer, easy to read and accessible across a range of devices.

-We're also creating a pre-application checklist tool for candidates to check how ready they are to apply and see what evidence they need to prepare.
-They'll be able to download and share their checklist results with others, like employers or recruiters.
+We’ve also created a pre-application checklist tool for candidates to check how ready they are to apply and see what evidence they need to prepare.
+They can download and share their checklist results with others, like employers or recruiters.

 Test of competence